PreferenceKey's reduce method demystified

 takes in a value and a method: the nextValue()

-method is a way for SwiftUI to check if that value is actually needed, and if it's not, it won't resolve it.
+method is a way for SwiftUI to check if that value is needed, and if it's not, it won't resolve it.

 SwiftUI needs to resolve the whole view hierarchy as quickly and as efficiently as possible, this is yet another optimization.